cmu-lib/portfolio_workshop/cli/cli_main.md

 [lbeltran@andrew.cmu.edu](mailto:lbeltran@andrew.cmu.edu)

 ### Goals of this Workshop
+The goal of this workshop is to introduce beginner users of the command line interface to basic concepts and commands for navigating and working with files and directories.
+Learners will understand how to move around their directories using commands like `pwd`, `cd`, and `ls`; work with directories to create new directories, and access the text editor, including moving, making copies, and removing files; use pipe and filters to view word counts, filter files using `sort` and `cat` and combine commands.

 ### Setup
 To be best prepared for this workshop, please follow the [setup instructions](setup.md)